licyp/SaveOutlookEmails/README.md

 - All successfully saved emails are added to __Log.txt__

 ## Features
 - When auto run __SaveOutlookEmails__ items on local drive are checked using `fso.FileExists`.
-When the number of already saved emails reaches `Overlap_Resaved` and timeframe of already saved emails is over `Overlap_Days` then scanning emails will stop.
+When the number of already saved emails reaches `Overlap_Resaved` and the timeframe of already saved emails is over `Overlap_Days` then scanning emails will stop.
 Autorun won’t open emails as recent items are part of the offline Outlook database, including attachments.
 - When manually run on selected folders 'file exists' check is based on the _Log_ file.
 This check is a simple loop though the log array.
 After an email has been found then the next loop will start from where the previous has been found to shorten the loop time.
+- Configuration file is saved at C:\Users\{Your-Name}\SaveOutlookEmails.txt where the backup location can be updated (e.g. "C:\Users\{Your-Name}\OneDrive - {Company-Name}\eMails"); default location "C:\Users\{Your-Name}\Desktop\eMails".
 - It has been tested on Windows 7 and Windows 10, Outlook 2013 and Outlook 2016 versions.

 ## Install